-SEM gives morphological examination with direct visualization.
-For sampling of SEM, the nanoparticles are dried into powder.
+SEM gives a morphological examination with direct visualization.
+For a sampling of SEM, the NPs are dried into a powder.
 The powder in small quantity was placed on a sample holder and then coated with gold as conductive metal.
 Next, the sample was scanned with a beam of electrons.
-The characterization of molecules was done from secondary electrons emitted from sample surface.
+The characterization of molecules was done from secondary electrons emitted from the sample surface.

-EDAX spectroscopy

-To gain further insight into the features of the FeNPs, analysis of the sample was performed using EDAX techniques.
+EDAX (energy dispersive analysis of X-ray diffraction spectroscopy)To gain further insight into the features of the FeNPs, an analysis of the sample was performed using EDAX techniques.